Skip to Content

 If you’re craving fresh seafood, visit Pedro’s in Ulverstone.
 It’s right on the waterfront and specializes in local seafood including oysters and crayfish from Tasmania’s northwest.

 If you want to splurge, get the Paradise Platter, piled high with assorted seafood for two people.
+I looks like a crazy amount of food, but it’s doable!
 My husband and I really enjoyed the crayfish.

 Leven Canyon Lookout, Nietta